-The ameliorative effects of Hesperidin on Vancomycin-induced changes on the brain (cerebellum) SOD and catalase (CAT) activities in rats were presented in Table i.
-SOD and CAT activities significantly decreased in the Vancomycin-treated group by 45.8% and 44.8% respectively when compared with the control group (P<0.05).
-However, the combined administration of Hesperidin and Vancomycin significantly ameliorated against the reduction in SOD and CAT activities relative to the Vancomycin-treated group.
+The ameliorative effects of Hesperidin on Vancomycin-induced changes on the brain (cerebellum) SOD and catalase (CAT) activities in rats are indicated in table 1.
+SOD and CAT activities were significantly decreased in the Vancomycin-treated group by 45.8% and 44.8% respectively when compared with the control group (P?0.05).
+However, the combined administration of Hesperidin and Vancomycin significantly attenuated the decrease in SOD and CAT activities relative to the Vancomycin-treated group.